 - Most of the online data storage companies you use are based in the US and can voluntarily register with Privacy Shield.
 You can check if the companies you use are registered on the Privacy Shield website here.

-- The ICO (Information Commissioners Office) also has in-depth GDPR information and resources.
+- The ICO (Information Commissioners Office) has in-depth GDPR information and resources.
+These guys should be your main source of information.

-- Register with the ICO if you’re in the UK.
-It costs just £35 a year.
+- You should register with the ICO if you’re in the UK – it costs just £35 a year.
+Register with the ICO here.

 - Here’s a great article on social media and GDPR.